alexmccorkle/pomodoro/README.md

 - Animations for 'Work' or 'Rest' states
 - Runs as an Electron App
 - Sound for when timer ends
+- Will reset to set time.
+  - If doing 10 minute timers it will go back to 10 minutes after the rest
 - Blinking time when approaching the end
+- Imbedded SoundCloud LoFi playlist in the background
+  - When you click Play it starts the playlist
+  - Pause/Reset pauses the playlist

 ### Screenshots :
 #### - How it looks as of 16/02/24: